Skip to contents

 lines(c(0, 1), c(1, 1), lty = 2)

-We can see that the probability of choosing the immediate reward doesn’t approach 0 or 1.
+We can see that the probability of choosing the immediate reward doesn’t approach 0 or 1 but instead approaches a value of ϵ0.11\epsilon \approx 0.11.

-Alternatively, we might expect that participants should never choose an immediate reward worth 0 and should never choose a delayed reward worth the same face amount as an immediate reward (Kinley et al., 2024).
+Alternatively, we might expect that participants should never choose an immediate reward worth 0 and should never choose a delayed reward worth the same face amount as an immediate reward (Kinley, Oluwasola & Becker, 2025; see here for more details).
 We can control this by setting fixed_ends = T, which “fixes” the endpoints of the psychometric curve, where val_imm = 0 and val_imm = val_del, at 0 and 1, respectively:

 mod <- td_bcnm(df, discount_function = 'exponential', fixed_ends = T)